SixArm/unix-shell-script-kit/README.md

 ### Lockout

-Lockout: a process is intentionally blocked as a danger, hazard, risk, etc.
+A process is intentionally blocked as a danger, hazard, risk, etc.

 This is for lockout-tagout (LOGO) safety, or protecting users or data, etc.